reidpr/quac/README.rst

 uses, and/or star the project on GitHub.
 This type of feedback is very important for continued justification of the project to our sponsors.

-Note that for many uses of Twepi (especially research) you are ethically oblicated to cite it.
+Note that for many uses of QUAC (especially research) you are ethically oblicated to cite it.
 For guidelines on how to do this, see :doc:`citing`.

 For more information